rafatower/curriculum/02-css/flexbox/README.md

 ## introduction

-Durante esta sesión veremos
+During this session we will see
-- Algunas unidades de medida nuevas: %, vh y vw.
+- Some new units of measurement:%, vh and vw.
-- Las propiedades min-width, max-width, min-height y max-height.
+- The properties min-width, max-width, min-height and max-height.
-- Cómo distribuir los elementos en una página usando Flexbox.
+- How to distribute the elements on a page using Flexbox.

 ## Absolute units
 - **Absolute units**, whose size does not vary.
 A pixel is always a pixel.
 Let's see some more units.